Under Armour Scorpio 2 Review Facts

 The midsole of the Under Armour Scorpio 2 features responsive Micro G cushioning.
 The midsole material provides rebound and protects from the impact

 of running.
 The foam also ensures the wearer experiences a smooth transition from heel to toe.
 A TPU post in the midfoot provides stability for the wearer.
-In addition, the heel counter, made of silver material, adds an interesting design element and ensures the heel is locked in.
+In addition, the heel counter, made of a silver material, adds an interesting design element and ensures the heel is locked in.

 The upper of the Under Armour Scorpio 2 is made up of synthetic mesh.
 The upper’s various overlays help to ensure a snug and secure fit.
 The new upper design enhances breathability.
 In addition, the lacing